-handling offchain orders contains a vulnerability where users can grief other users by signing the same order multiple times or signing invalid orders and sending it to keeper.
+In SettlementBranch, the function fillOffchainOrders handling offchain orders contains a vulnerability where users can grief other users by signing the same order multiple times or signing invalid orders and sending it to keeper.
 This can cause a denial of service (DoS) by preventing valid orders from being processed.

-with same order signed by users, it will be filled once but revert second time.
-Due to this, the function fillOffchainOrders
+The code relies on a unique salt to prevent order replay.
+However, users can sign the same order multiple times with the same salt.
+When keeper calls fillOffchainOrders with same order signed by users, it will be filled once but revert second time.
+Due to this, the function fillOffchainOrderswill revert resulting in not processing of other users.

-.
+There are many scenarios where _fillOrderreverts and it's being called by fillOffchainOrders.
 If any one order is invalid, it will cause the whole transaction to revert.

-User A creates an order and signs it with a specific salt
+User A creates an order and signs it with a specific salt or signs some order which is going to be reverted.

 User A, sends the order to the keeper.

-along with orders of other users, the function will revert.
+When keeper calls fillOffchainOrdersalong with orders of other users, the function will revert.

-Causes denial of service in fillOffchainOrders
+Causes denial of service in fillOffchainOrders.

 Manual review